 The Allowances Case was remanded, also, to the High Court to determine if the payments were, only, payments made for being employed during a certain period of time.

-The cases are important, since they did a very good job in detailing situations that will and will not be considered Ordinary Wage payments.
+The cases are important since they did a very good job of detailing situations that will and will not be considered Ordinary Wage payments.

 EXAMPLES OF PAYMENTS TO INCLUDE IN ORDINARY WAGES

 A few examples of payments that should be considered as “ordinary wages” include:

 - Installment Payment (e.g. payments made every other month);

 - Prior Year Incentive Pay (e.g. incentive pay based on previous year work performed);

 - Present Year Incentive Pay if Not Based on Performance (e.g. all employees receive even if lowest performance rank);

 - Prorated Daily Wages; and